jhap1982/giveituruguay/2016/2016-07-02 - Festivalpark (Rock Werchter Festival), Werchter, Belgium/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-We Turn Red
+4. We Turn Red
-Scar Tissue
+5. Scar Tissue
-Right on Time
+6. Right on Time
-Snow ((Hey Oh))
+7. Snow ((Hey Oh))
-Dark Necessities
+8. Dark Necessities
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Aeroplane
+10. Aeroplane
-Go Robot
+11. Go Robot
-Californication
+12. Californication
-Detroit
+13. Detroit
-Under the Bridge
+14. Under the Bridge
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Your Eyes Girl jam
+16. Your Eyes Girl jam
-The Getaway
+17. The Getaway
-Give It Away
+18. Give It Away

 ## Notes